strawberryjello/dotfiles/README.md

 ## .bashrc-aliases

-This file contains the shortcuts I commonly use in day-to-day development.
+This file contains the shortcuts I used in day-to-day development.
+No longer in use because I'm trying out oh-my-zsh.

 ## .Xmodmap